List of Vanderbilt Commodores starting quarterbacks: 1919 to 1932

 The following quarterbacks were the predominant quarters for the Commodores each season after the First World War and before the founding of the SEC in 1932.
 In 1922 the team joined the Southern Conference.

-1933 to 1955 (incomplete)
+1933 to 1955

 The following players were the predominant quarters for the Commodores each season the team was a member of the Southeastern Conference, until its first bowl victory in the 1955 Gator Bowl.

 1956 to present

-The following players were the predominant quarters for the Commodores each season after the team's first bowl victory in the 1955 Gator Bowl.
+The following players were the predominant quarterbacks for the Commodores each season after the team's first bowl victory in the 1955 Gator Bowl.

 Other starting quarterbacks

 These are quarterbacks that started a few games in the season for special cases, or were backs who often passed the ball.